Skip to content

 Channel IDDirectionPurpose

-0x1000RXConsole input
+0x01000001RXConsole input

-0x1001TXConsole output
+0x01000002TXConsole output

-0x0601TXLWF transmit
+0x03000501TXNetwork transmit

 How Fibers Use ION Rings

-1. A fiber is spawned with a set of capability slots (CSpace, 64 slots max)
+1. A fiber is spawned with a set of capability slots (CSpace, 64 slots max) validated atomically as a bundle (Capability Algebra).

-4. The kernel maps the ring's physical memory into the fiber's address space
+4. The kernel maps the ring's physical memory into the fiber's address space.

 Integration with NetSwitch